minhhoangtcu/minhhoangtcu.github.io/_posts/2016-09-26-inspire-developer-diary.md

 {:.center}
 ![Instagram Screenshoot of beautiful images][screen-instagram]

-Beautiful, isn't it?
-No. It is not going work.
+This looks fine, right?

+Well, not really.
+Here is why:

-Firstly, professionals do not post their photographs here and when they do, the quality is horrible.
-We cannot zoom in and most of the images are rectangular (I will save the argument on why rectangular is not favourable for later).
+Firstly, professionals do not post their photographs on Instagram and when they do, the quality is horrible.
+We cannot zoom in and most of the images are in 1:1 ratio (I will save the argument on why rectangular is not favourable for later).

 Also, there is no way to see the camera EXIF information.
 When most photographers check a photo, they immedietely look for the shuttle speed, aperature, etc ([here is a professional suggesting how important EXIF is in his series](https://www.youtube.com/playlist?list=PL5D68881416D27814)).
-Instagram does not offer this feature.
+Instagram does not have such feature.

-Exploring on instagram is a no no. You can try and search for the tag "portrait", the results are just teenagers taking selfies.
+How about exploring new images on Instagram?
+You can try and search for the tag "portrait", the results are just teenagers taking selfies.
 Even if we use instagram's API to filter out the result, the two above problems still exist.

+After all, Instagram is not really intended for photographers anyway.
+So, it quite unfair to disect the app, but, analyzing a bad example is a good way to set expectations for the app.

 #### Flickr
-Flickr faces problems similarly to Instagram.
 Although more professional post their photographs on here and we can actually see the EXIF information.
 It is not easy to access the EXIF info, we have to navigate through another screen to read more information.
 I want to design an application that displays the photo with the EXIF information.

-Also, Flickr does not really offer an option for photographers to discover images.
+Flickr faces problems similarly to Instagram.
+It does not really offer an option for photographers to discover images.
 There is a feature that lists all trending tags.
 But, I do not want trending stuff, I just want to look for a specific set of stuff.
 In this case, we are trying to find only portraits.

 Since Flickr still has some decent photographs and EXIF information, it is still a good source for inspiration.
 In fact, our app will ultilize Flickr's API and collect photos from here.
 But, we will have to add some filter to get a good image.